VZattoni/Edit_Images/README.md

 # Edit_Images

-In these files a tried to make a program that can edit pmg images
+In these files a tried to make a program that can edit pgm images